Thomas Wynter: Archdeacon of Cornwall

+Litigation

 Over the course of the unfolding events and lawsuits involving William Bodye, Wynter resigned his positions as archdeacon of York.
 Once the suits in Star Chamber settled in 1543, Wynter quietly resigned as archdeacon of Cornwall and provost of Beverly in exchange for a pension of £86 per year for the first five years, and diminishing to £30 per year after.
 Wynter after his resignations falls into some obscurity, despite being no older than thirty-five.
 He may be the same Thomas Wynter who possessed a small prebend in tenure of Thame Abbey in Saunderton, Buckinghamshire, in the first half of 1535.
 This Thomas Wynter held on to the prebend through the dissolution of the abbey, and had his ownership confirmed in 1546.